Shreyask808/Lap_Time_Simulation_and_Sensitivity_Analysis/Track_Models/README.md

 #### Dynamics Constraints

-The continuous track dynamics $(\dot{X} = f(s,X,U))$, defined in the preceing sections are enforced as equality constraints across all N discretized nodes in the nonlinear optimal control problem.
+The continuous track dynamics $(\dot{X} = f(s,X,U))$, defined in the previous sections are enforced as equality constraints across all N discretized nodes in the nonlinear optimal control problem.
 To numerically integrate the dynamics over the arc length domain (s), a 4th-order Range-Kutta scheme is employed at each segment, yielding:<br>
 <br>
 $X_{k+1} = X_k + \frac{\Delta s}{6}.[f_1 + 2f_2 + 2f_3 + f_4]$<br>
 <br>